aiddata/geo-datasets/docs/prefect3-migration-tracker.md

   `air_pollution/README.md`.
 - **acled README** refreshed with source/citation/status; still Workstream B (no flow — rasterization was done manually in QGIS from point data).
+- **atlasofurbanexpansion rebuilt**: moved from Workstream B into A. Was two standalone Py2 scripts (`cities_prep.py`, `col_order.py`, the latter tied to the old GeoQuery pipeline and dropped).
+Now a Dataset/flow: downloads the Areas & Densities / Blocks & Roads metadata tables and each of the 200 cities' GIS archives, dissolves each city's boundary per level (`studyArea`, `urban_edge_t1/t2/t3`) with `shapely.ops.unary_union`, reprojects to EPSG:4326 with `geopandas`, and writes one GeoJSON `FeatureCollection` per level.
+Metadata-merge and geometry logic were verified end-to-end against live source data (200 cities, correct dissolve/reproject/MultiPolygon output) before committing.
+The Workstream C review flag on `spatial_extent`/`is_global` for the 4 boundary ingests (above) is now actionable since the dataset produces the GeoJSONs directly.

 ## Sweep completed 2026-07-16 (commits 4ccd6c5, 2fe3bfc, 7682144, 3e88649, d42ae20)